25 Safety Schools to Consider for Your College List

 What’s Covered:

 Safety schools should not be overlooked when you build your college list.
-It’s important to have these options on the off-chance that you do not get accepted to your target or reach schools.
+It’s essential to have these options in case you are not accepted to your target or reach schools.
 In this post, we explain what you should look for in a safety school and provide a list of good safety schools you can consider when building your college list.

 What Are Safety Schools?

-Along with target and reach schools, safety schools are an integral part of your college list.
+Safety schools are an integral part of your college list, along with target and reach schools.
 Safety schools are schools where you have an 80% chance or more of acceptance based on your admissions profile.

-Also, keep in mind that some less-selective, but still competitive, schools practice yield protection.
-Yield is the percentage of accepted students who actually enroll at a school.
-Many schools believe yield is a measure of their desirability, and therefore want to maximize their yield percentages.
-This is achieved by rejecting or waitlisting exceptional candidates who they think will ultimately enroll in more prestigious schools.
-Because of this, competitive schools that are not in the Ivy League or top 20 schools should also not be considered safeties for anyone.
+Keep in mind that some less-selective, but still competitive, schools practice yield protection.
+Yield is the percentage of accepted students who enroll at a school.
+Many schools believe yield is a measure of their desirability, and therefore want to maximize their yield percentages by rejecting or waitlisting exceptional candidates who they think will ultimately enroll in more prestigious schools.
+Because of this, competitive non-Ivy League schools or top 20 schools aren’t safeties for anyone.

 How Many Safeties Should You Have?

-You should aim to apply to 8-12 schools total, and at least 2-3 of those should be safeties.
-A balanced school list is one that’s made up of 2-3 safety schools, 4-5 target schools, and 2-3 reach schools.
-While you should have an 80%+ chance of acceptance at a safety school, at a target or reach school, you should have a 25-79% or <25% chance of acceptance, respectively.
+You should aim to apply to 8 to 12 schools total, and at least 2 or 3 of those should be safeties.
+A balanced school list consists of 2 to 3 safety schools, 4 to 5 target schools, and 2 to 3 reach schools.
+While you should have an 80%+ chance of acceptance at a safety school, at a target or reach school, you should have a 25% to 79% or less than 25% chance of acceptance, respectively.

 Having a balanced school list with enough safety and target schools is especially important with test-optional applications and lowered acceptance rates at elite schools.
 Students who only apply to reach schools may end up having no options at all, unfortunately.